Hexilee/async-io-demo/README.md

 - we can never get mutable reference safely: `Pin::get_mut_unchecked` is unsafe
 - we can never move it: because `Pin` only owns a mutable reference, and `Pin::get_mut_unchecked` is unsafe, so deliver the mutable reference into `mem::replace` and `mem::swap` is unsafe

-Of course, if you don't want to construct `Pin` in unsafe way or you want `Pin` to own the ownership of the instance, you can use `Box::pinned` thus allocate instance on the heap.
+Of course, if you don't want to construct `Pin` in unsafe way or you want `Pin` to own the ownership of the instance, you can use `Box::pin` thus allocate instance on the heap.

 ```rust
 struct A {